CMU-07-120/hw03-tests/README.md

 6. Repeat 1-4 for 5 more test folders, to use as an extended test suite for your buggy code.

+7. At the end of class, send us your log of commands and your results file.

 ## Commands that will be helpful: